jadonk/cloud9-examples/PocketBeagle/pru/0README.md

 inputR31.c          // Reads an input pin via the fast R31 register shared.c            // Shows how to share memory between the ARM and the PRU

+ring.c              // Does the "Ring Test" to see how quickly I/O can be toggled

 The Pocket has two PRUs, pru0 and pru1.

 The filename tells which PRU to run on.
 For example blinkInternalLED.pru0.c will